guardian/guardian-accessibility/README.md

 ## Deploy

 Merge changes to master.
-These will then be automatically deployed via [Circle CI](https://circleci.com/gh/guardian/guardian-accessibility)
+These will then be automatically deployed via Teamcity (tools - accessibility_gutools) and riff-raff (tools::accessibility.gutools).

 ## TODO